 Features of special interest

 The Georgian panelling and altar rails are original and there is 18th century Chinese wallpaper in the priest’s sacristy.
 Three of the original box pews are preserved in the organ gallery.
-The one manual chamber organ with its fine mahogany case was made about 1826 by Joseph Robson, organ builder to King George IV.
-It was restored and rebuilt by Michael Latham and obtained for the chapel in 2008.
+The one-manual chamber organ with its fine mahogany case was made about 1826.
+It is the work of Joseph Robson, organ builder to King George IV.
+The organ was restored and rebuilt by Michael Latham and obtained for the chapel in 2008.

 The recusant library and most of the collection of antique vestments and plate belonging to the chapel are kept in the museum at Oscott College in Birmingham and at Harvington Hall near Kidderminster.
-Some of these items came from Weston House at Long Compton, the home of the recusant Sheldon family, where a chapel was maintained until the beginning of the 19th century.
-17th and 18th century sets of vestments have been kept in the chapel and are used at Mass on special feast days.
+Some of these items came from Weston House at Long Compton, the home of the recusant Sheldon family.
+Weston House maintained a chapel until the beginning of the 19th century.
+17th and 18th century sets of vestments are retained at Brailes and are used at Mass on special feast days.